feldera/feldera/docs/sql/binary.md

 must be legal hexadecimal digits.
 A multi-part literal can be specified as the concatenation of multiple literals, e.g.: `x'AB' 'CD'`.

+Converting a string to a binary value produces a binary value containing the bytes of the encoding of the characters of the string.

 ## Binary value operations

 Binary values support bitwise operations, although there is no syntax